ndporter/open-qualitative-research-qualcoder/episodes/03-best-practices-for-qualitative-coding.md

 ::: objectives
 -   Distinguish between inductive and deductive approaches to coding
 -   Develop deductive codes relevant to project objectives
--   Create and view highlights in Taguette
+-   Code text and view coded text in QualCoder
 :::

 ## Getting Started with Coding: Why We Code Qualitative Data